CU is constructing a new campus utility system that will provide heating, cooling and electricity to campus through energy efficient means.

 The construction of the 72,000 square-foot heating and cooling plant near the Coors Events Center began August 30 and will be named the East District Energy Plant.
 CU is pursuing Leadership in Energy and Environmental Design (LEED) gold certification for the sustainable design and construction of the building.

-Along with the construction of the new power plant, new utilities will be installed around campus, which will work to deliver chilled water through pipes for an air conditioning system on certain parts of the campus, mainly buildings in the vicinity of Kittredge Loop Road, which includes the Kittredge residence halls.
+Along with the construction of the new power plant with the help of power plant construction contractors, new utilities will be installed around campus, which will work to deliver chilled water through pipes for an air conditioning system on certain parts of the campus, mainly buildings in the vicinity of Kittredge Loop Road, which includes the Kittredge residence halls.

 Nicole Gordon, communications specialist in the Department of Facilities Management, said the renovation of the original campus Power House, built on 18th Street in 1909, will begin next fall and will be renamed as the West District Energy Plant.
 The new power plant will be renovated with new infrastructure to be able to produce about half of the campus’ electrical power through the use of natural gas.